Basic Cancer Research in a Unique Setting

 The Science Park provides an ideal setting for scientific research, education, conferences and workshops.
 The overall goals of our research programs are to understand the basic mechanisms of carcinogenesis, identify new targets for prevention/therapy, identify new markers for early detection, and identify genetic determinants of cancer susceptibility.

 Leadership in MD Anderson Centers of Excellence

-As the largest of six basic science departments at MD Anderson, the Department of Molecular Carcinogenesis makes substantial contributions to the research and education missions of the institution.
+As the largest of six basic science departments at MD Anderson, the Department of Epigenetics and Molecular Carcinogenesis makes substantial contributions to the research and education missions of the institution.
 Departmental faculty provide leadership to one of the major basic science programs in the Cancer Center Support Grant (CCSG) from the NCI: the Program in Cancer Genetics and Epigenetics.
 Faculty members also serve as directors of two of the seven centers within the Institute of Basic Science: the Center for Cancer Epigenetics and the Center for Environmental and Molecular Carcinogenesis.

 State-of-the-Art Shared Resources

 Department faculty direct several CCSG shared resources, including the Science Park Research Animal Facility, the Mutant Mouse Pathology Service, the Mouse Genetics Service, and the Sequencing and Microarray Facility.
 Other shared resources on campus include Molecular Biology and Protein Analysis, Next-Generation Sequencing, Flow Cytometry, and Confocal Microscopy core facilities.